SnailCharger/davan690.github.io/_posts/2019-06-14-rendering-outputs.md

 `davan690.github.io`

-If I simply copy and paste the rendered file from my RStudio working directory to my website by putting the file in the `_includes` folder and calling it from the post using jekyll liquid templating as so:
+If I simply copy and paste the rendered file from my `RStudio` working directory to my website by putting the file in the main folder (same location as `index.html`) .
+When I do this I can access the full `html` file in a the `github` format of html with no headers or other content rendered when the website is built.

+##### nb.html format

 However when I compile website this is what it looks like...
 I did not have any plots and rendering with random `.css` I think??